 Have Pristiq made into smaller dosage capsules by a compounding pharmacy

 Compounding pharmacies can crush the tablets and put the powder into smaller capsules by weight.
 Like cutting up tablets or crushing, this destroys the time-release quality, but the compounded method is much more exact.

-According to my compounding pharmacy, they can put in a slow-release additive distributing absorption over 8-10 hours.
+(According to my compounding pharmacy, they can put in a slow-release additive distributing absorption over 8-10 hours.
 This is not as long as the Pristiq time-release coating, but at least it's something.
-Check with your compounding pharmacy about this.
+Check with your compounding pharmacy about this.)

 Switch to Effexor or Effexor XR